basarat/typescript-book/docs/tips/build-toggles.md

 ## Build Toggles

 It is common to switch in JavaScript projects based on where they are being run.
-You can do this quite easily with webpack as its supports *dead code elimination* based on environment variables.
+You can do this quite easily with webpack as it supports *dead code elimination* based on environment variables.

 Add different targets in your `package.json` `scripts`: